-Students new to the Disability Service need to follow a process to register.
+Students new to the Disability and Inclusion Service need to follow a process to register.

 Primary page content